schnitzer-lab/EXTRACT-public/README.md

 3. The algorithm performs some computations in the background to assist the user, where the user can decide on some acceptance and rejection thresholds.
 4. Once a small portion of cell candidates are checked, the algorithm provides a guess for all the cell candidates.
 Thus, one does not need to check all the cells.

 The figure below explains the process in 4 steps.
 In this example, the user had checked only 5 cell candidates and EXTRACT identified 18 cells and 6 non-cells.
-We note that this feature is still experimental and we are constantly working on to improve it.
-We are also providing an external cell checker in case cell_check fails when the number of EXTRACT partitions is larger than 1.
+We note that this feature is still experimental and we are constantly working to improve it.
+We are also providing an external cell checker in case cell_check fails, which usually happens when the number of EXTRACT partitions is larger than 1.

 ![extract2](https://user-images.githubusercontent.com/56279691/103446410-50d3ee00-4c90-11eb-9543-536b7dd4684c.png)